nubenetes/awesome-kubernetes/docs/recruitment.md

 - [sloanreview.mit.edu: Creating Good Jobs](https://sloanreview.mit.edu/article/creating-good-jobs/) Amid a wave of resignations across industries, organizational leaders must identify ways to create better, more desirable jobs that will help them hang on to employees.
 - [forbes.com: To Avoid Regretting A New Job, Ask These Two Questions During The Interview](https://www.forbes.com/sites/markmurphy/2022/03/18/to-avoid-regretting-a-new-job-ask-these-two-questions-during-the-interview)
 - [ideas.ted.com: How to find your sense of purpose at work](https://ideas.ted.com/want-to-discover-or-re-discover-your-sense-of-purpose-at-work-heres-how/)
+- [4dayweek.medium.com: What does the work-life balance of a Software Engineer look like?](https://4dayweek.medium.com/what-does-the-work-life-balance-of-a-software-engineer-look-like-fe16cc46bb0) We compare the work-life balance of FAANG employees at Amazon, Google, Apple, Facebook and Microsoft comparing their vacation, remote work policy as well as openness to side projects.

 ## Articles in Spanish
 - [blogs.elconfidencial.com: El talento atrofiado: por qué en España escasean los profesionales de alto nivel](https://blogs.elconfidencial.com/tecnologia/tribuna/2021-06-02/talento-informatica-startups-silicon-valley-google_3112087/)